arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 void loop(){}
 ```

 The example above connects to the web and fetches resources via HTTP.
-The script will require **arduino_secrets.h** to be defined wtih following credentials:
+The script will require **arduino_secrets.h** to be defined with following credentials:

 - GPRS APN
 - GPRS User